lofcz/Infidex/README.md

 ## Infiscript

-Write intuitive filters that compile to optimized bytecode:
+Infiscript is a simple filtering language used to write intuitive filters that compile to optimized bytecode:

 ```csharp
 using Infidex.Api;